PulkitSaxena/server_config/README.md

 - Python flask
 - Python SQLAlchemy
 - psycopg2
-- Configures `catalog- Restaurant-menu` project to be accessable at port 80 of server
+- Configured `catalog- Restaurant-menu` project to be accessable at port 80 of server